 For the most part, Utah’s legislation has done a nice job of enacting favorable net metering, RPS, and interconnection policies, thereby making solar attractive and attainable for state residents.

-Net metering requires your utility to monitor how much energy your solar power system produces, as well as how much energy you actually consume, and make sure you get credit for the surplus.
+Net metering requires your utility company to monitor how much energy your solar power system produces, as well as how much energy you actually consume, and make sure you get credit for the surplus.

-Customers of Rocky Mountain Power whose solar panels are generating a surplus of energy will be credited the full retail rate on their next month’s bill for the excess amount of power that they are putting into the grid.
+Customers of Rocky Mountain Power whose solar panels are generating a surplus of clean energy will be credited the full retail rate on their next month’s bill for the excess amount of power that they are putting into the grid.

 Utah’s Renewable Portfolio Standard, or RPS, requires that 20 percent of the state’s power must come from renewable sources by 2025.
 If this goal is not met, it’s the utility companies who will take the hit and be charged expensive fees.